kerminz/kerminz/README.md

 # About me

 Hi, I’m Kermin.
 Product engineer and founder of [bimetrics](https://bimetrics.de/).
-I’m currently building [hybridpro.app](https://hybridpro.app).

 ## Previously